VirtualPlanetaryLaboratory/vplanet/docs/parametersweep.rst

 This loads in the modules and reads in the HDF5 files as HDF5_file.
 Now to import the data we want to graph, which is the TCore and the TMan variables we changed in the vspace file.
+This step requires the h5py module, which is automatically installed when you setup bigplanet.

+Next, let's grab the final surface flux values with the ExtractColumn method:

 .. code-block:: python

-  TCore = bp.ExtractColumn(HDF5_File,'earth_TCore_initial')
-  TMan = bp.ExtractColumn(HDF5_File,'earth_TMan_initial')

-  SurfFLuxTot = bp.ExtractColumn(HDF5_File,'earth_SurfEnFluxTotal_initial')
+  SurfFluxTot = bp.ExtractColumn(HDF5_File,'earth_SurfEnFluxTotal_final')

-The first method we called, ``bp.ExtractColumns``, extracts the particular column from the HDF5 file.
-We want the initial Tcore and TMan, which are found in the earth portion of the earth.log file.
+This method extracts a particular column from the HDF5 file, returning an array in which each element corresponds to the final value of the surface energy flux.
-We also grab the SurfFLuxTot as that will be our z variable for the contour plot later on.

-Next we want to grab the Unique Values from our x and y axis to make the contour plot.
-We do that by calling the ``ExtractUniqueValues`` function, like so:
+The second argument to this method is called a "key" and describes a parameter of interest.
+To learn more about keys, consult the `bigplanet documentation
+<../bigplanet>`_.
+In brief, the key syntax is "body_variable_aggregation", in
+which aggregation is some property of a body's variable, e.g. the final value.

+Next we want to grab the x and y values for our plot.
+This step is a bit complicated because a specific value of x and/or y can be repeated multiple times.
+In other words, if we just extracted every value from every simulation and placed it in an array, the arrays would be multi-valued and the plot could not be built.
+To obtain the values needed for the plot, use the ``ExtractUniqueValues`` function, like so:

 .. code-block:: python

-  TCore_uiq = bp.ExtractUniqueValues(HDF5_File,'earth_TCore_initial')
+  TCore_uniq = bp.ExtractUniqueValues(HDF5_File,'earth_TCore_initial')
   TMan_uniq = bp.ExtractUniqueValues(HDF5_File,'earth_TMan_initial')

-Once that is done, we need to create a 2D matrix from the shape of TCore, and Tman using the data from SurfEnFluxTotal.
-This easily can be done by calling the ``CreateMatrix`` function, which takes in the xaxis,yaxis and the zarray we want to be converted into a 2d matrix.
+Now we have the values we need for our plot, but the surface energy flux is an array, not a matrix.
+You can easilty create a 2D matrix with the shape of TCore and Tman with the ``CreateMatrix`` function:

 .. code-block:: python

   SurfFLuxTot_Zaxis = bp.CreateMatrix(TCore_uiq,TMan_uniq,SurfFLuxTot)

-And finally we can plot the data with the ``plt.contour`` command.
-Let’s use the VPLanet official colors of blue.
-We can do that by setting the colors to be vpl.colors.darkblue.
+This method takes 3 arguments, the x-axis vector, the y-axis vectory, and the array that must be converted into a 2D matrix.

+Now we're ready to plot using matplotlib.
+Let’s use VPLane's pale blue color and make it
+readable:

 .. code-block:: python

-  plt.contour(TCore_uiq,TMan_uniq,SurfFLuxTot_Zaxis,colors = vpl.colors.orange)
+  plt.contour(TCore_uinq,TMan_uniq,SurfFLuxTot_Zaxis,colors = vpl.colors.pale_blue)

 This should produce the following plot: